xsvshacked/DdoS/README.md

 <br>
 <h1 align="center" style="color:red">!!Warning!! <h1>

-`Note: THIS TOOL IS JUST ONLY FOR EDUCATIONAL PURPOSE..GIVING DDOS AT>
+`Note: THIS TOOL IS JUST ONLY FOR EDUCATIONAL PURPOSE..GIVING DdoS AT>

-<h1 style="color:red" align="center"> How To Install V2-DDOS In Termux>
+<h1 style="color:red" align="center"> How To Install V2-DdoS In Termux>

 <p><b>The Tool Installation Process Is Very Easy..
 Just Open Your Ter>